 Preferred Return Is Not the Same as Preferred Equity

 Although the two are often confused, there is an important difference between preferred return and preferred equity.
 Preferred equity is a position in the capital stack that has repayment priority.
 Preferred return refers to profit distribution.
 Profits from operations, sale or refinance are distributed to one class of equity before another.
 The difference is that preferred return is a preference in the returns on capital, while a preferred equity position is one that receives a preference in the return of capital.

 There are many crowdfunding sites that offer preferred equity investments with varying definitions and projected annual returns.

-At Fundrise and CrowdStreet, preferred equity investors are given preference over common equity investors in the distribution of cash flows.
+- At Fundrise and CrowdStreet, preferred equity investors are given preference over common equity investors in the distribution of cash flows.
 Profits are paid back to preferred equity investors (after all debt has been repaid) until they receive the agreed-upon “preferred return.”
-Remaining distributions of cash flow are returned to common equity holders.
+The remaining distributions of cash flow are returned to common equity holders.

-And Rich Uncles provides access to REITs (real estate investment trusts) with various options of preferred or common equity holdings and a minimum investment of $500 that can be split among any of its REITs in $10 increments.
+- And Modiv provides access to REITs (real estate investment trusts) with various options of preferred or common equity holdings and a minimum investment of $500 that can be split among any of its REITs in $10 increments.

 Preferred equity offers investors a more secure, less risky equity position than common equity.
 And as with any investment, the higher the risk, the higher the projected return.

 Both common and preferred equity can be advantageous for both real estate companies and investors.
 Real estate companies (project sponsors) can increase their leverage — and thus their potential returns — by financing their projects beyond the mortgage by offering preferred equity.
 This is junior in right of payment to the mortgage debt but senior to the sponsor’s equity.
 Investors can gain higher returns in exchange for taking on higher risk, a position just one level lower than a first-lien mortgage.